Patrick Stewart: Voice work

 Known for his strong and authoritative voice, Stewart has lent his voice to a number of projects.
 He has narrated recordings of Prokofiev's Peter and the Wolf (winning a Grammy), Vivaldi's The Four Seasons (which had also been narrated by William Shatner), C. S. Lewis's The Last Battle (conclusion of the series The Chronicles of Narnia), Rick Wakeman's Return to the Centre of the Earth; as well as numerous TV programmes such as High Spirits with Shirley Ghostman.
 Stewart provided the narration for Nine Worlds, an astronomical tour of the Solar System and nature documentaries such as The Secret of Life on Earth and Mountain Gorilla.
-He is also heard as the voice of the Magic Mirror in Disneyland's live show, Snow White – An Enchanting Musical.
+He is heard as the voice of the Magic Mirror in Disneyland's live show, Snow White – An Enchanting Musical.
 He also was the narrator for the American release of Dragons: A Fantasy Made Real.
 He is narrator for two fulldome video shows produced and distributed by Loch Ness Productions, called MarsQuest and The Voyager Encounters.

 He lent his voice to the Activision-produced Star Trek computer games Star Trek: Armada, Armada II, Star Trek: Starfleet Command III, Star Trek: Invasion, Bridge Commander, and Elite Force II, all reprising his role as Picard.
-Stewart reprised his role as Picard in Star Trek: Legacy for both PC and Xbox 360, along with the four other "major" Starfleet captains from the different Star Trek series.
+Stewart reprised his role as Picard in Star Trek: Legacy for both PC and Xbox 360, along with the four other major Starfleet captains from the different Star Trek series.

 In addition to voicing his characters from Star Trek and X-Men in several related computer and video games, Stewart worked as a voice actor on games unrelated to both franchises, such as Castlevania: Lords of Shadow, Forgotten Realms: Demon Stone, Lands of Lore: The Throne of Chaos and The Elder Scrolls IV: Oblivion for which in 2006 he won a Spike TV Video Game Award for his work as Emperor Uriel Septim.
 He also lent his voice to several editions of the Compton's Interactive Encyclopedia.

 His voice talents also appeared in a number of commercials including the UK TV adverts for the relaunch of TSB Bank, Domestos bleach and Moneysupermarket.com, an advertisement for Shell fuel and an American advertisement for the prescription drug Crestor.
 He also voiced the UK and Australian TV advertisements for the PAL version of Final Fantasy XII.

 Stewart used his voice for Pontiac and Porsche cars and MasterCard Gold commercials in 1996, and Goodyear Assurance Tyres in 2004.
 He also did voice-overs for RCA televisions.
 He provided the voice of Max Winters in TMNT in March 2007.
 In 2008, he was also the voice of television advertisements for Currys and Stella Artois beer.
 Currently, he is heard during National Car Rental television spots.

-He voiced the narrator of the Electronic Arts computer game, The Sims Medieval, for the game's introduction cinematic and trailer released on 22 March 2011.
+He voiced the narrator of the Electronic Arts computer game, The Sims Medieval, for the game's cinematic introduction and trailer released on 22 March 2011.
 He also voiced the story plaques and trailer of the MMOG LEGO Universe and the narrator of My Memory Of Us.